Swedish Semla Cake

 - Add the flour mixture and the cooled butter to the egg mixture.
 Stir until smooth.

-- Mix the grated almond paste with a small amount of flour to prevent it from sticking together, then gently fold it into the batter until evenly distributed.
+- Mix 50 g of the grated almond paste with a small amount of flour to prevent it from sticking together, then gently fold it into the batter until evenly distributed.

 - Grease a cake pan (about 18 cm) and pour in the batter.
 Bake in the center of the oven at 175°C for 20 about bminutes.

-- For the Filling: Combine the remaining almond paste with the cream, using an electric whisk if possible, until smooth and fluffy.
+- For the Filling: Combine the remaining almond paste (150g) with 0,5 dl cream, using an electric whisk if possible, until smooth and fluffy.
 Set aside until the cake is ready to assemble.

 - Remove the cake from the oven and allow it to cool completely.
-Spread the almond paste filling evenly over the top, then pipe or spread the whipped cream over it.
-Finish by lightly dusting the cake with powdered sugar.
+Spread the almond paste filling evenly over the top.
+Whip the remaining 1 dl of cream until soft peaks form, then pipe or spread it over the cake.
+Finish by spreading the almond shavings evenly over the cake first then lightly dust with powdered sugar.